SumikaNya

 Pull and Modify Configuration File#

-You can use the command line to pull the file or use the 1 Panel panel to pull it; the storage path can be modified as needed.
+You can use the command line to pull the file or use the 1 Panel panel to do so; you can modify the storage path as needed.

 # Go back to the root directory, create the mx-space/core folder, and switch to the core folder